 It’s often said that, on St. Patrick’s Day, the whole world is Irish.
 As someone whose blood truly does run with a touch of green, that thought makes me smile.
 But the truth is that it’s not so much that they are Irish; it’s that they wish they were.

-So, on Tuesday, surround yourself with a group of your best friends.
-Laugh a lot, sing a lot, dance ’till you drop, recite a poem, eat a good meal, drink a few pints, pull out the guitar that you haven’t held in years and play a tune and, sometime during the evening, hold a pretty girl (or handsome guy) close and give them a kiss they’ll remember for the rest of their life.
+So, on Saint Patrick’s day this year, surround yourself with a group of your best friends.
+Laugh a lot, sing a lot, dance ’till you drop, recite a poem, eat a good meal, drink a few pints, pull out the guitar that you haven’t held in years and play a tune and, sometime during the evening, hold a pretty girl or handsome guy close and give them a kiss they’ll remember for the rest of their life.
 If you’re going to be Irish for the day, you might as well give it your all.